Getting started

 - z

-Notice that we connect input to output.
-All left to do are external connections to metanodes.
-We declare them like this:
+Notice that input is connected to output.
+All that is left to do is to declare the external connections to metanodes, like this:

 external: